 |Phase diagrams are for second-year students of materials science what garlic is for vampires: they scream and run for cover when we whip one out during a lecture course.

 They have good reasons for being scared by phase diagrams but that need not concern

 you, the reader.

 Have you ever looked at a map before you go places?
 I bet you did.
 On your map you saw major and minor streets, forests, cities and towns, railroads, rivers, lakes and oceans.
 The map even told you how to get to your destination, including possible alternative routes.

-zero point.
-You also may call these numbers latitude and longitude if you get
+also may call these numbers latitude and longitude if you get your scales right.

 Then you figure out how to get from where you are to where you want to go.
 The map also tells you what you will encounter on your chosen path.
 Maybe there is a river to cross, you will ride through a forest, or you encounter some towns on the way.
 It's all there.
 All you need to know is how to interpret the symbols on the map.

 |Phase diagrams are pretty much the same thing.
 They provide a kind of map that tells you what you will find in a certain location in the world of materials (mostly